Velma4009/alx-pre_course/README.md

-my edited readme file it is now up updated
+my edited readme file it is now updated